0ff1c1ally-n0b0dy/LMU_stocks/README.md

 * backtest is the training of the LMU on those events labeled by a human.
 * forwardtest is running the LMU as if it was trading live on data that it has never seen before (it decides when to buy/sell etc.)
 * backtest_and_forwardtest is a combination of backtest and forwardtest.
-* live_trading is the LMU trading live placing trades using INteractive brokers API.
+* live_trading is the LMU trading live placing trades for the stock PIXY using Interactive Brokers API.